 Congenital Cataracts are sometimes found in babies as a result of an infection they had before prior to birth.
 Congenital Cataracts can also develop in young children.

 Some Cataracts may develop as a result of other diseases, like diabetes, or long-term exposure to toxic substances, certain medications (such as corticosteroids or diuretics), ultraviolet light, and radiation.
-Traumatic Cataracts may form after injury to the eye.
+Traumatic cataracts may form after an injury to the eye.

 Some risk factors for Cataracts include: